KuhlaJusa/ESPHome-MQTT-Broker/README.md

 # Example minimal configuration entry
 mqtt_broker:

-# ipv6 is a requirement, therefore we need to add the network component.
+# IPv6 is required, so the network component must be added.
 network:
     enable_ipv6: true
 ```

-The broker implementation requires ipv6 even if not in use.
+The broker implementation requires IPv6, even if it is not in use.
 Therefore we need to enable the support for it.

 ### Variables:

-- **port** (Optional, int): Set the port number of the mqtt broker.
+- **port** (Optional, int): Set the port number of the MQTT broker.
 Defaults to `1883`.

 - **on_message_max_age** (Optional, Time (ms) or *'infinite'*): Only used, when *on_message Trigger* are given.
 For technical details take a look at [Technical Details](#technical-details).
 Defaults to `1000ms`